-Mary Ryan is a Registered Dietitian Nutritionist with a Master of Science degree in Foods & Nutrition, a Certified Eating Disorder Registered Dietitian and Licensed Dietitian in Wyoming and Idaho.
-She is the founder of Beyond Broccoli Nutrition Counseling & Education based in Jackson Hole, Wyoming.
+Mary Ryan is a Licensed Clinical Social Worker in Wyoming, with a Master of Social Work degree.
+She is also a Registered Dietitian Nutritionist with a Master of Science degree in Foods & Nutrition, Licensed Dietitian in Wyoming and Idaho.
+She is a Certified Eating Disorder specialist through the International Association of Eating Disorder Professionals (IAEDP).

 BEYOND BROCCOLI PHILOSOPHY & APPROACH